GreptimeTeam/docs/docs/reference/sql/select.md

-## Sorting SELECT Statements with ORDER BY Clause
+## SELECT Statements with LIMIT Clause
 The `LIMIT` clause is used to limit the number of rows returned by a SELECT statement.
 The syntax for using `LIMIT` clause is as follows: